dgrijalva/type_enum/README.md

 This library is a helper for these types.
 It provides a derive macro which:

 - automatically implements `From<T>` for each type present in the enum.
-- automatically implements the helper trait `TypeEnum` for easily unpacking values
+- automatically implements the helper traits `Value`, `ValueMut`, and `IntoValue` for easily unpacking values

 Requirements: